Ōtautahi Trauma-Sensitive Yoga (OTSY) Information

 • Awareness of muscle intensity, and building capacity to shift the intensity as you explore movement.

-• Raising somatic awareness through use of massage balls, weighted blanket on lap or feet, self-massage of arms, hands, face.
+• Raising somatic awareness through the use of massage balls, weighted blanket on lap or feet, self-massage of arms, hands and face.

 • Developing dual awareness of both your breath and shifting sensations in your body, you practise feeling present in the space.